Bye Bye Lexicala, Hello OpenAI

 Why OpenAI?

-OpenAI lets me cache responses, and on top of that, their models can do way more than static dictionary entries.
+OpenAI lets me own - and cache the responses, and on top of that, their models can do way more than static dictionary entries.
 Definitions, examples, usage notes, even adapting to different skill levels — all possible just by changing the prompt.
+A lot of fine-tuning is laying ahead.

 What's new?